DHI/mikeio/README.md

 ## Important Note!

-The upcoming version 0.5 of mikeio, will have a lot of new functionality, but also several breaking changes to the API !!
+The latest version of mikeio (v 0.5), has a lot of new functionality, but also several breaking changes to the API !!
-It is planned to be released at latest Sept 7.
+It was released on 2020-09-03.

 ## Installation